-Submarines may move through enemy sea units, if the enemy units do not include a “Destroyer” unit.
+Submarines may move through sea zones containing enemy sea units, if the enemy units do not include a “Destroyer” unit.

 Submarines always attack at the beginning of each combat round.
 If the enemy has no “Destroyers” present, any casualties the submarines inflict do not get to shoot back.